juliuspor/SnapDish-iOS/README.md

 # SnapDish-iOS

-SnapDish is an iOS application that allows users to take pictures of their food and receive estimated calorie information directly on their device.
+SnapDish is a Prototype iOS application that allows users to take pictures of their food and receive estimated calorie information directly on their device.
 By leveraging OpenAI's GPT-4 Vision API, SnapDish provides quick and (mostly) accurate calorie estimations to help users maintain their dietary goals.

 ## Features